 - Except as provided elsewhere in this section the amount of fuel dispensed based on the use of separate fuel dispenser meters at each fuel dispenser must be reported; - 3.
 In lieu of using separate meters at each fuel dispenser, the amount of fuel dispensed at each facility using any other method that the reporting party demonstrates to the Executive Officer's satisfaction as being equivalent to or better than the use of separate fuel meters at each fuel dispenser in each fueling facility; - 4.
 The carbon intensity value of the CNG, LNG, L-CNG, determined pursuant to section 95488. - 5.
-For Bio-CNG, Bio-LNG, and Bio-L-CNG: Biomethane production eCompany ID and fFacility ID. - (D) Specific Quarterly Reporting Parameters for Electricity used as a Transportation Fuel. - 1.
+For Bio-CNG, Bio-LNG, and Bio-L-CNG: Biomethane production Company ID and Facility ID. - (D) Specific Quarterly Reporting Parameters for Electricity used as a Transportation Fuel. - 1.
 The total electricity dispensed (in kWh) to vehicles at residences.
-Notwithstanding section 95486(a)(2), for periods beginning January 1, 2015, Residential charging may be measured by: - a. the use of direct metering (either submetering or separate metering) to measure the electricity directly dispensed to all vehicles at each residence; or - b. for households and residences enly where directsufficient metering has not been installed is not available, the reporting party may report the total electricity dispensed as a transportation fuel at each residence using another method that the reporting party demonstrates to the Executive Officer's satisfaction is substantially similar to the use of direct metering the Executive Officer will annually calculate the number of credits due to any Electrical Distribution Utility that has opted into the LCFS.
+Notwithstanding section 95486(a)(2), for periods beginning January 1, 2015, residential charging may be measured by: - a. the use of metering to measure the electricity directly dispensed to all vehicles at each residence; or - b. for households and residences where sufficient metering is not available, the Executive Officer will annually calculate the number of credits due to any Electrical Distribution Utility that has opted into the

+LCFS.
 The Executive Officer shall use the following method:

-$\frac{PEV\ Electricity\ Use^{Non\ metered}\ =\ }{Number\ of\ Vehicles^{Non\ metered}\ \times}$ $\underline{Daily\ Average\ PEV\ Electricity\ Use\ \times}$ $\underline{Number\ of\ days^{in\ compliance\ period}}$
+PEV Electricity Use $^{Non \ metered} = Number \ of \ Vehicles^{Non \ metered} \times Daily \ Average \ PEV \ Electricity \ Use \times Number \ of \ days^{in \ compliance \ period}$

-PEV Electricity Use Non metered is the total estimated electricity use of non-metered residential plug-in electrical vehicles (PEV) within a given Electrical Distribution Utility service area for the current compliance period:
+PEV Electricity Use^{Non metered} is the total estimated electricity use of non-metered residential plug-in electrical vehicles (PEV) within a given Electrical Distribution Utility service area for the current compliance period;

-Number of Vehicles^{Non metered} is the number of nonmetered residential PEV within a given Electrical Distribution Utility service area for the current compliance period;
+Number of Vehicles^{Non metered} is the number of non-metered residential PEV within a given Electrical Distribution Utility service area for the current compliance period;

-Daily Average PEV Electricity Use shall be based upon the best available data regarding daily electricity use of residential PEV for the current compliance period:
+Daily Average PEV Electricity Use shall be based upon the best available data regarding daily electricity use of residential PEV for the current compliance period;

-Number of days in compliance period is the total number of days in the current compliance period.
+Number of days ^{in compliance period} is the total number of days in the current compliance period.